jambit/wdio-cucumber-selected-steps/README.md

 ## Support helpers

-The step definitions above implement their logic in methods found in the [support](support) folder.
+The step definitions above implement their logic in methods found in the [src/support](src/support) folder.
 These methods can be reused, if you want to write your own step definitions.
-Have a look at the [docs/index.html](docs/index.html) file for a list of methods.
+Have a look at the [docs](https://jambit.github.io/wdio-cucumber-selected-steps/) file for a list of methods.

 These methods can be imported like this: